maragraziani/interpretAI_DigiPath/README.md

-# interpretAI_DigiPath
+# Building Interpretable AI for Digital Pathology
+## Hands-on Session 1
-Hands-on Sessions 1 and 2 at the Building Interpretable AI for Digital Pathology AMLD workshop 2021
+Hands-on Session 1 at the Building Interpretable AI for Digital Pathology AMLD workshop 2021